 Unfortunately, high-converting landing pages don’t happen by chance…

-Which is why, after building hundreds of landing pages both personally and alongside my design team, I’ve come up with a short list of 7 elements that we make sure to include on ALL the contractor landing pages we create.
+Which is why, after building hundreds of landing pages we’ve come up with a short list of 7 elements that we make sure to include on ALL the contractor landing pages we create.

-And today, I’m going to share those must-have elements with you so you can get more leads from your marketing budget.
+And today, we’re going to share those must-have elements with you so you can get more leads from your marketing budget.